abhishek1141781/oiaNodeJs/OGstepsTakenOIA.md

 ```log
 MongooseError: The `uri` parameter to `openUri()` must be a string, got "undefined".
 Make sure the first parameter to `mongoose.connect()` or `mongoose.createConnection()` is a string.
 ```
+Solved:    moved .env to root of the project directory, since undefined so it's not finding the file itself